E3SM-Project/Omega/components/omega/doc/devGuide/Decomp.md

 ```
 This must be called very early in the init process, just after initializing
 the MachEnv, Config and IO.
 Mesh information is first read using parallel
-IO into an equally-spaced linear decomposition, then partitioned by METIS
+IO into an equally-spaced linear decomposition, then partitioned by METIS or
-into a more optimal decomposition.
-The parallel METIS implementation
+ParMETIS into a more optimal decomposition.
+The parallel ParMETIS
-(ParMETIS) will eventually be used to reduce the memory footprint for
+implementation should be used to reduce the memory footprint for
-high-resolution configurations, but currently we use the serial METIS library
-for the partitioning.
+high-resolution configurations.
+Although the algorithmic method is similar,
+ParMETIS leads to a somewhat different partitioning than the serial METIS
+version.
+The serial version should give the same partition as the serial
+offline gpmetis tool used by MPAS when the same version of the METIS library
+is used.

 METIS requires information about the connectivity in the mesh.
 In particular,
 it needs the total number of cells and edges in the mesh and the connectivity